 Stay Adaptable: Be open to new experiences, assistive devices, or lifestyle changes.
 These can help you maintain independence and achieve your goals.

 Create a Routine: A structured daily routine can provide a sense of normalcy.
-It makes it easier to stay on track with your goals.
+This will make it easier to stay on track with your goals.

 Practice Gratitude: Regularly reflecting on things you are grateful for.
 This can boost your mood and motivation.